-The DMV requires commercial drivers to submit an updated medical examination report every two years.
+The DMV requires commercial drivers to submit an updated medical examination report every 2 years.
 Mail it to:

 - Department of Motor Vehicles

-I'm a farmer and often use a one-ton duelie (duel rear wheel) pickup truck and a large trailer.
+I'm a farmer and often use a 1-ton duelie (duel rear wheel) pickup truck plus a large trailer.
 Do I need a commercial driver's license?

-No, not if you are using the truck and trailer for agricultural purposes only (not for hire) and you don't drive farther than 150 miles from your farm.
+You only need a regular non-commercial driver's license for a truck and trailer weighing between 10,001 lbs. and 15,000 lbs. together as long as you are using the truck and trailer for agricultural purposes only (not for hire), and you don't drive farther than 150 miles from your farm.

 The DMV will thoroughly inspect the vehicle you'll drive in your road test, inside and out, including the trailer.
-Our Commercial Driver Education article describes in detail what you'll need to look at.Articles
+Our Commercial Driver Education article describes in detail what you'll need to look at.Organ Donation Survey

 Are you currently registered as an Organ Donor?